Pursuing a graduate degree in Media Arts at the University of North Texas provides you many distinctive advantages, including:

 Denton, Texas 76203-5017

 You'll need to maintain a minimum 3.25 GPA while enrolled in either master's program.
-Detailed course requirements are available at the catalog or our website.
+Detailed course requirements are available at the catalog or the Department of Media Arts website.
 There are regular academic progress and portfolio reviews of M.F.A. students, as well as minimum grade requirements on required and elective courses.

 Continuous participation and attendance in the M.F.A.
 Colloquium is required until successful defense of the M.F.A. thesis.

 Several graduate assistantships, graduate fellowships and scholarships are awarded each year to new and continuing students.
-More information about these awards is at our website under Graduate Studies.
+More information about these awards is available at the Department of Media Arts website under Graduate Studies.
 Opportunities may also be available in management of KNTU-FM or ntTV and in faculty members' research and creative activities.

 Information about other financial assistance is available at at the financial aid website.